-It's important to tell the difference between sinus headache symptoms and the symptoms of other conditions - particularly migraine.
+It's critical to tell the difference between sinus headache symptoms and the symptoms of other conditions - particularly migraine.
 The solution will be quite different for each!

-A doctor may prescribe antibiotics for a sinus headache, possibly nasal sprays (for certain types of sinus headaches only), and occasionally in severe cases the sinuses need to be drained.
+A doctor may prescribe antibiotics for a sinus headache, possibly nasal sprays (for certain types of sinus headaches only), and occasionally, in severe cases, the sinuses need to be drained.
 Antibiotics do take a while to work, so if your headache is gone within a day or so, consider the possibility that you had had a migraine attack.
 If you get a cold or an allergy attack which simply doesn't seem to go away, it may be sinusitis.

 When you get an infection and your sinuses become inflamed, that's sinusitis.
 You may begin to feel like you have a cold or the flu.